🎯 TL;DR — Quick Answer

 Investment Property Cash-Out Refinances

 Investors with rental properties frequently use bank statement cash-out refinances as a portfolio growth strategy.
-One important distinction: investment property cash-out refinances are subject to more conservative LTV limits than primary residence refinances across nearly all programs.
+One important distinction: investment property cash-out refinances have more conservative LTV limits than primary residence refinances across nearly all programs.

 For investors, it’s also worth understanding how rental income interacts with the bank statement income calculation.
 Some lenders may allow you to use rental income from the subject property or other properties alongside your business bank statement income to strengthen your qualifying picture.
 The specifics depend heavily on the program and lender.

-If you’re doing a cash-out refinance on a property that generates rental income, having that income documented clearly — leases, bank deposits showing consistent rent received — can be a meaningful factor in your application.
+If you’re doing a cash-out refinance on a property that generates rental income, having that income documented clearly — leases, bank deposits showing consistent rent received — can be helpful in your application.

 What to Expect in the Process